How did Montana get its name?

 When the idea of creating the Montana Territory emerged, Idaho Territory covered all of present-day Idaho, Montana, and most of Wyoming.

-With vigilante leader Wilbur Fisk Sanders in tow, Edgerton traveled to Washington D.C. to petition Congress and then-president Abraham Lincoln to form the Montana Territory.
+Shortly after, the miners appealed to Congress to create a new territory east of the Rockies.
+Newly appointed Idaho Chief of Justice Sidney Edgerton took up their cause.
+With vigilante leader Wilbur Fisk Sanders in tow, Edgerton traveled to Washington, D.C., to petition Congress and then-President Abraham Lincoln to form the Montana Territory.

 Read the full story: Montana’s winding path to statehood

 To their pleasant surprise, Congressman James M. Ashley had already started work on a bill to establish the Montana Territory.
-It swiftly passed through Congress with bipartisan support, safe for some protests against the name ‘Montana’.
+It swiftly passed through Congress with bipartisan support, save for some protests against the name ‘Montana’.

 Where did the name Montana come from?

+Congress spent a significant amount of time debating the name Ashley placed on this new territory, “Montana”.
 The word ‘Montana’, which means “mountainous” or “mountainous area” in Latin, first appeared as the proposed name for a small mining town near Pikes Peak, Colorado, in 1858.

 Upon hearing the name, several other politicians, including Ashley, took note of it, keeping it in mind as a suitable name for a future territory in the Rocky Mountains.